tomohiro-soejima/tomohiro-soejima.github.io/index.md

 ##  Research

-My main area of research is condensed matter physics, and specifically tensor network related numerical methods.
+My main area of research is condensed matter physics, and specifically tensor network related numerical methods and twisted bilayer graphene.
 I also have a passion on Metal-Organic Frameworks, and have worked on them both experimanntally and theoretically.

 ## Publications